NomadBeetle/This-aint-duolingo/README.md

 ## What I Learned

 * pandas file handling
-* timer-based UI logic in Tkinter
+* timer based UI logic in Tkinter
 * user experience tweaks with `os`, `messagebox`, and image buttons
 * how to make boring stuff look cool